muhaimeen90/Spl-1/README.md

 I will be using GUI to take input from the user and will try to give out animations to show the moves eventually reaching the solved state.

-Algorithms yet implemented: Beginner's method
+Algorithms yet implemented: Layer by Layer method